paulch42/lean-spec/md/QuotRem.md

            { qr : Nat × Nat // n = d * qr.1 + qr.2 ∧ qr.2 < d }
 ```

+`Qr₁` is the type of functions that take a natural  number `n`, a natural number `d`, evidence that `d` is non-zero,
+and produce a pair of values that are the quotient and remainder when `n` is divided by `d`.
 The data value in the result type is a pair (`Nat × Nat`) whose first element (`qr.1`) is the quotient
 and second element (`qr.2`) is the remainder.
 (Note: `qr.fst` and `qr.snd` can be used respectively for `qr.1` and `qr.2`.)